davidthedev/fx_app/README.md

 ## Suggested improvements

+### React
 * Checks could be added to the components to conditionally render (depending on the requirements)
 * Error boundaries and logging could be added to catch any errors and log them

+### Code quality
 * Linter could be added for cleaner code and format
-* Styled components could be used instead of BEM and ITCSS but this depends on the size of the team that is working on the project and requirements
 * Components could be split into atoms, molecules and organisms to follow the atomic design principle (better separation of concerns)
 * Tests could be improved

+### CSS
+* Styled components could be used instead of BEM and ITCSS but this depends on the size of the team that is working on the project and requirements
+* CSS could be minimified and uglyfied for production
+* CSS properties such as **display** could be extracted into a scss/utils directory
+* Depending on what browsers we want to support and what the designs look like for mobile view and other breakpoints a different strategy for responsive grid could be used
+* Scss could be refactored, common properties could be combined in mixins

+### Config
 * Scripts could be loaded in the head tag
-* Depending on what browsers we want to support and what the designs look like for mobile view and other breakpoints a different strategy for responsive grid could be used
 * Webpack config could be improved (split into development / production)

-* CSS could be minimified and uglyfied for production
-* CSS properties such as **display** could be extracted into a scss/utils directory
+### Datasource
 * We could create an endpoint in Node.js that serves data to our client.
 Our client could either poll (short poll) the endpoint or we upgrade to a connection via a WebSocket protocol (if supported)
-* Scss could be refactored, common properties could be combined in mixins